antonsarmatin/Mobble/README.md

 }
 ```

-In this case you should override `MobbleFragment.handleCustomLoading` function in your associated fragment.
+In this case you should override `MobbleAbstractFragment.handleCustomLoading` function in your associated fragment.

 ```kotlin
 override fun handleCustomLoading(loading: Loading): AbstractLoadingDialog {